apache/infrastructure-website/content/pages/github-actions-policy.md

 GitHub provides an option to allow a non-committer contributor to use GitHub Actions if a previous pull request by that person has been approved.
 This raises security concerns, and could cause issues with overall use of GitHub Actions.

-Infra is setting the default for this option to “always require approval for external contributors”.
+The default for this option is to “always require approval for external contributors”.

 Projects that have a strong desire to use the “only require approval first time” option should communicate that, explaining their reasons, in a Jira ticket for Infra.